Skip to main content

 The content audit discovery summarised a list of inconsistencies and issues with this component and offers proposed solutions to achieve more consistency across GOV.UK.

-Content Audit Discovery – Component recommendations (opens in a new tab) Google Doc
+Content Audit Discovery – Component recommendations (opens in a new tab) Google Docs

 Accessibility criteria